Lincoln County schools covid-19 dashboard

 This page will be used to provide information to parents and staff about returning to school for the 2020-2021 school year.
 Our leadership team has worked closely with the Healthy at School Guidelines and the Lincoln County Health Department to develop our guidelines.

 Please carefully read the all the information below regarding the two different options available for students this year.
-This plan is for all students (Kindergarten-12th grade).
+This plan is for all students.

-**The first day for students will be August 26, 2020 for all options.
+The first day for preschool will be October 12th.

 option 1: In-Person School